Alluxio/alluxio/docs/en/core-services/Transformation.md

 ```

 Transformations are invoked via the command-line interface.
-The following command coalesce files under each partition of table "test" to one file.
+The following command coalesce files under each partition of table "test" to a maximum of 100 files.
 Additional details on the transform command can be found in the
 [command line interface documentation]({{ '/en/operation/User-CLI.html' | relativize_url }}#table-operations).